cysouw/diathesis/text/c06_prepositions.md

 c.
 Der Lehrer überrascht mich damit, dass er die Aufgabe schon korrigiert hat.
 :::

 There is a large overlap (but also an interesting difference) between the verbs that allow for this diathesis and the verbs that allow for a reflexive variant [@next c], see [@sec:reflexive-preposition-passive].
 Some verbs, like *ärgern* 'to irritate' in [@next] allow for both diatheses, but other verbs only take part in one or the other diathesis.
+A small set of those reflexive verbs allow for yet another diathesis with the preposition *für*, which is classified here as a causative diathesis (see [@sec:prepositions-excitatory-causative]).

 ::: ex
 a.
 Du ärgerst mich mit deinen Witzen.